priyatam/pie/README.md

 Hundreds of magazines and indie publishers publish their literature on print, or bury their word and pdfs in a cms, yet we don't have access to read, edit, and discover them, like machines.

-Let's build one.
+Enter Literatte: A web and mobile publishing toolkit that fits in your **dropbox**.

 ## Overview

 Most cms platforms today are blog and database centric like wordpress, drupal, tumblr, even weebly: platforms where users drag and drop designs with **content buried in code**.
 Designs are coupled with cms, content _can't_ be read outside them.
-Designing websites around a 'cms' locks you in with a programmer, an agency, a software company that doesn't understand literature.
+Designing websites around a 'cms' locks you in with a toolkit, an online service, an agency charging your money for no real value.

 Static site generators, on the other hand, simplify website development by an order of magnitude by replacing databases with filesystems.
-Opensource frameworks like jekyll, middleman, and over [a hundred variations](http://nanoc.ws/about/) of the same idea are excellent, but they're still built for developers, not indie publishers.
+Opensource frameworks like jekyll, middleman, and over [a hundred variations](http://nanoc.ws/about/) of the same idea are excellent, but they're still built for developers, not humans.

 Things shouldn’t be this way.
 Not in 2013.

-Publishers should be able to write templates, buy themes, script an editorial workflow and host a site on dropbox.
-No lock-ins, no cms, no contracting agencies, and still be able to hire an engineer for one-off complex tasks.
+Editors and publishers should be able to write templates by hand, buy reusable themes (like bootstrap), **script an editorial workflow**, and host a site on dropbox.

+No lock-ins, no cms, no contracting agencies.

 ## Usage

-TODO: Currently developer-centric steps.
+Note: The current steps are still developer-centric.
+Human api will be available soon.

 Setup: